jncofool/OnboardOffboardApp/README.md

 ```

 > The web UI respects the same `config/settings.yaml` file as the CLI, so you can manage everything from the browser once the configuration is in place.

+### Microsoft 365 licensing workflow
+- Configure the tenant ID, client ID, and **Default Usage Location** on the Configuration page (store the client secret in `ONBOARD_M365__CLIENT_SECRET` or another secrets manager).
+- Use the “Refresh License Catalog” button to pull the latest `/subscribedSkus`.
+The catalog is cached locally according to `m365.cache_ttl_minutes`.
+- The onboarding and cloning forms render a card-based picker for SKUs and service plans.
+Job roles can also store default license selections via the same UI.
+- When a submission includes licenses, the background worker waits for Azure AD to surface the new user, sets `usageLocation` if it’s still missing (using the configured default), and then calls `assignLicense` for each SKU.
+Failures are retried according to the backoff schedule and logged so you can investigate.

 ## Command-line usage
 All CLI commands are executed with `python -m onboard_offboard`.